"By the deeds of the Law there shall no flesh be Justified..." Rom 3:20

 And as we've seen above the same is true according to the Torah, Yahuweh's Law.
 The wages of sin, is not 5, 10, 15, or even a life time of good works, the "wages of sin is DEATH."
 (Num 15:29-31).
 This is why a sinner can never be 'saved' by the 'works of the Law.'

 "...that soul shall be utterly cut off; his iniquity (sin) shall be upon him" (Num 15:29-31).

-We’d have to live by faith, trusting that Yahuweh would make a way.
+Since no one could not be justified by the deeds of the Law all a person could do was to live by faith, trusting that Yahuweh would make a way.
 And he did make that way.
-He sent His first born, his only begotten Son, Yahoshua our Messiah, who paid the price for the sins that we could not be forgiven for "under the Law."
+He sent His first born, his only begotten Son, Yahoshua our Messiah, into the world to suffer and die for that which we could not be justified for according to the Law.

 Act 13:38 "Therefore let it be known to you, brethren, that through Him forgiveness of sins is proclaimed to you,

 Act 13:39 and through Him everyone who believes is justified from all things, from which you could not be justified through the Law of Moses.